“Imposing liability for non-defective products would be devastating to manufacturers and consumers alike.”

 —Cory Andrews, WLF General Counsel & Vice President of Litigation

-The case arises from Gilead Sciences, Inc’s successful HIV/AIDS drug, tenofovir disoproxil fumarate (TDF).
+The case arises from Gilead Sciences’ successful HIV/AIDS drug, tenofovir disoproxil fumarate (TDF).
 Plaintiffs allege injury from TDF but do not allege any defect with the design, manufacture, marketing, or labeling of TDF.
-In denying Gilead’s summary judgment motion, the trial court held that Gilead could be held liable in tort for not developing and selling tenofovir Alafenamide (TAF)—a completely different drug from TDF.
-To be clear, plaintiffs do not argue that Gilead should be liable for not implementing a reasonable alternative design of the same drug under well-settled California product liability law.
+In denying Gilead’s summary judgment motion, the trial court held that Gilead could be held liable in tort for not developing and selling tenofovir Alafenamide (TAF)—a completely different drug.
+Yet plaintiffs do not argue that Gilead should be liable for not implementing a reasonable alternative design of the same drug under well-settled California product liability law.
 Rather, they contend that Gilead should be liable in tort for not developing and selling an entirely different product.

-As WLF explained in its amicus brief, the trial court’s theory of liability makes a hash of California tort law.
+As WLF explained in its supplemental amicus brief, the plaintiffs’ novel theory of liability makes a hash of California tort law.
 Under longstanding principles governing product-based injuries, a concession that the product at issue is not defective should end the litigation.
 Eliminating the defect element from product-based claims would open the door to untethered liability and undermine product innovation.
-And because nothing in the trial court’s decision limits this new tort theory to prescription drugs, the ruling invites a torrent of abusive lawsuits against the manufacturers of other beneficial and non-defective products as well.
+Under such a regime, any business-related justification for delaying a product’s release will be transformed into a basis for tort liability.